27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A tidy, curated counter that feels boutique and calm.

-A fresh eucalyptus shower bundle is a cozy bathroom decor idea for apartments that adds scent and softness.
+A fresh eucalyptus shower bundle adds scent and softness to any apartment bathroom.
 The green stems bring a gentle, spa-like vibe without taking space.
 Hang the bundle from the showerhead with twine for a simple look.
-Steam releases the scent and makes showers feel elevated.
-The visual touch is subtle but calming.
+Steam releases the scent and makes everyday showers feel elevated.

 Replace the bundle every few weeks so it stays fresh.
 Keep it slightly to the side so water does not hit it directly.
-The green color adds a soothing contrast to white tile.
-It is a simple way to bring nature into a small rental.
-The scent makes daily showers feel more luxurious.
+The green color adds a soothing contrast to white tile and is a simple way to bring nature into a small rental.

 Placement note: Hang the bundle off-center so it stays dry but still visible.

 Pair the greenery with natural textures like a bamboo mat or linen towels.
 Avoid mixing too many scents so the eucalyptus stays clear.
 A clean, neutral palette keeps the look serene.
-The bundle is tiny, but it shifts the mood.
-It makes the bathroom feel more like a retreat.
+The bundle is tiny, but it shifts the entire mood of the room.

 Tips